 - OPT must be full-time (more than 20 hours per week)

 - OPT must be completed within the 14-months following the completion of study.

 - Your program completion date will be the end date on your OPT I-20.

 - The OPT start date must be on or after (within 60 days) your program completion date.
 You choose your OPT start date.

-- OPT is authorized for the dates on your Employment Authorization Document (EAD).
+- OPT is authorized for the dates on your EAD.
 The latest expiration date possible is 14 months after your program end date.

 - Typical USCIS processing time is 2 to 4 months.
 Apply early!